Anand Kumar: Teaching career

 In 1992, Kumar began teaching mathematics.
 He rented a classroom for Rs.
 300 per month, and began his own institute, the Ramanujan School of Mathematics (RSM).
 Within the span of year, his class grew from two students to thirty-six, and after three years almost 500 students had enrolled.
 Then in early 2000, when a poor student came to him seeking coaching for IIT-JEE, who could not afford the annual admission fee due to poverty, Kumar was motivated to start the Super 30 programme in 2002, for which he is now well-known.

 Since 2002, every May, the Ramanujan School of Mathematics holds a competitive test to select 30 students for the Super 30 program.
-Many students appear at the test, and eventually, he takes thirty intelligent students from economically backward sections, tutors them, and provides study materials and lodging for a year.
+Many students take the test, and eventually, thirty intelligent students from economically disadvantaged sections are selected.
+He tutors them, and provides study materials and lodging for a year.
 He prepares them for the Joint Entrance Examination for the Indian Institutes of Technology (IIT).
 His mother, Jayanti Devi, cooks for the students, and his brother Pranav Kumar takes care of the management.

 During 2003 to 2017, 391 students out of 450 passed the IITs.
 In 2010, all the students of Super 30 cleared IIT JEE entrance making it a three in a row for the institution.
-Kumar has no financial support for Super 30 from any government as well as private agencies, and manages on the tuition fee he earns from the Ramanujan Institute.
+Anand Kumar has no financial support for Super 30 from any government as well as private agencies, and manages on the tuition fee he earns from the Ramanujan Institute.
 After the success of Super 30 and its growing popularity, he received offers from the private sector – both national and international companies – as well as the government for financial help, but he has refused it; Kumar wanted to sustain Super 30 through his own efforts.

 From 2006 to 2010, 30 out of 30 students cleared the IIT-JEE.
 In subsequent years, the pass rates for the 30 students at the IIT-JEE examinations were: 2011 – 24, 2012–27, 2013–28, 2014–27, 2015–25, 2016–28, 2017–30, and 2018–26.

 Personal life

-In 2019, Kumar revealed that he has been suffering from Acoustic neuroma, a rare kind of brain tumor, and lost 80-90% hearing ability of his right ear due to it.
-He is under treatment of renowned neurosurgeon B. K. Misra at the Hinduja Hospital in Mumbai.
+In 2019, Kumar revealed that he has been suffering from acoustic neuroma, a rare kind of brain tumor, and has lost 80-90% of the hearing in his right ear due to it.
+He is under treatment of noted neurosurgeon B. K. Misra at the Hinduja Hospital in Mumbai.